Listenwise

 Using Listenwise with Written Assignments

-Relevant Content for Writing on Any Subject
+Find Relevant Content for Any Writing Assignment

-I always find relevant content to go along with my lessons, as a supplement.
-The ease of use, and the already identified standards make using Listenwise so easy!
+I always find relevant content to go along with my lessons as a supplement.
+The ease of use and the already identified standards make using Listenwise so easy!

-Accompanying Resources for Written Assignments
+Lesson Resources That Build Strong Written Assignments

 Listenwise is a beneficial addition to my curriculum.
 We listen and respond as a whole group to the lessons before students begin to work on individual writing assignments.
 I also like that students can work at their own pace.